 Many people develop a rash when they step out into the sun and attribute it to sunburn.
 What if we told you that the sun rash on your skin could also be due to a sun allergy?
-Yes, sun allergy rashes are red and itchy and can occur anywhere on the body.
+Yes, sun allergy rashes are red and itchy and can occur mostly on sun-exposed areas.
 They may appear whenever you go out in the sun.
-But, that does not mean you should always sit indoors.
+But, that does not mean you always have to sit indoors.
 There are several ways to treat and prevent this type of rash.

 In this article, we discuss the cause, symptoms, treatments, and how to prevent sun rashes.
 Keep reading!